b3rendsh/msx-ram-serial/README.md

 A new 1655x fossil driver v2 and tools are created that utilize the dual channel 16552 capabilities.
 It will also work with a single channel 16550 and requires MSX1 / MSXDOS 1 or higher.

 The new fossil tools like xmodem are designed to be backward compatible if possible, meaning they may also work with the fossil driver v1.40 for vintage MSX RS232 peripherals.

+RomWBW CP/M for MSX is fully supported: in addition to the CRT you get 2 serial ports for use as a VT100 console or transfer files with xmodem.

+The MSX JIO serial disk interface can be used with this cart instead of the software serial / joystick port.

-Other MSX software that is designed to work with a 16550 UART most likely also works with the 16552 UART channel A.
+Other MSX software and hardware add-ons that are designed to work with a 16550 UART most likely also work with the 16552 UART channel A.

-### Work in progress / wishlist

- - ✔️ Custom 16552 fossil driver to choose channel A or B and select I/O ports
- - ✔️ Xmodem file exchange program (uses fossil driver)
- - ✔️ VT52 serial console (uses fossil driver)
- - ⬜ RS232C BASIC Extension BIOS (loaded in RAM)
- - ⬜ VT100 serial console (server not client)
- - ⬜ 80 columns support with the serial console for MSX1
- - ⬜ UNAPI TCP/IP with ESP01 Wifi (use/adapt one of the existing solutions)
- - ⬜ Use serial console with CP/M Plus

 ## Disclaimer
 Build and use at your own risk!
 There is no warranty of any kind, either expressed or implied, that this cart will work with your MSX machine and/or software.

 ## License

-Copyright (C) 2024 H.J.
+Copyright (C) 2026 H.J.
 Berends

 This work is licensed under a <a href="http://creativecommons.org/licenses/by-nc-sa/4.0/" rel="nofollow">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.